ConsciousCode/espresso/README.md

 A prototype which overrides the `proto` operator can control how their children are prototyped.
 The operator is passed the prototype's name and a list of fields in order of declaration. `this` is the prototype, and the return value is the result of the prototyping.
 This mechanism is extremely powerful, as it allows prototypes to effectively work like any number of metatyping constructs found in other languages, which Espresso treats as first class values.
 Prototypes which override the `proto` operator are called "metatypes".
 Usually these will override more operators to implement type algebras.

 #### Class
 `class` is a metatype which composes a "class" type and behaves more or less like one would expect in an OOP language.
-To allow for operator overriding instances, `class` maintains two separate prototype chains with mutually references `instance` and `class`.
+To allow for operator overriding instances, `class` maintains two separate prototype chains with the mutual references `instance` and `class`.

 #### Struct
 `struct` is a metatype which acts like a combination of Pythons' `dataclass`, `cffi`, and `struct.(un)pack`.
-All fields are typed and define the data layout.
+All fields are typed and define the literal data layout in memory.

 #### Enum
-`enum` is a metatype which allows one to enumerate a fixed set of values all sharing the same type.
+`enum` is a metatype for algebraic sum types ala Rust.
+Fields are interpreted as variants of the enum, and can be "typed" as either a comma-separated list of types for positional destructuring, or an object literal defining the fields.

 #### Union
-`union` is mostly used for type checking of values which can be one of a number of types.
+`union` is an unsafe C-like union ala Rust.
+Fields are interpreted as variants of the union, with their types representing the type of the union when that variant is active.
+They do not have tagging by default, hence why they're unsafe.

 #### Interface
 `interface` is mostly used for validation of code correctness.
 It ensures objects which inherit from it have all the necessary methods for an interface, and it applies even to objects that don't inherit from it, provided they still satisfy its interface.